gundasrikar/FPGA-Verilog-Code-Samples/README.md

 Verilog is a hardware description language (HDL) used to model and simulate digital circuits, making it essential for FPGA development.
 It enables designers to describe hardware behavior at various abstraction levels, from gate-level to system-level.
 FPGAs use Verilog code to configure logic blocks, allowing flexible and reprogrammable circuit design.

+You can use an online simulator like EDA Playground ( https://www.edaplayground.com/) to test the code and gain a better understanding of logic gates.

+**Stay tuned for more updates, and happy learning :-) !**

 </div>

 # Declaration and instantiation of modules in Verilog.